-Ever wondered when you should start using certain anti-ageing ingredients?
-You know the ones: retinol, hyaluronic acid, vitamin C, among others.
-While it’s unlikely that using a product too early will have negative long-term consequences for your skin, there’s no point paying out good money on anything your complexion doesn’t really need yet.
-Not when there is new spring makeup to be bought.
+Ever wondered when you should start using certain anti-aging ingredients?
+You know the ones: retinol, hyaluronic acid, and vitamin C, among others.
+While it’s unlikely that using a product too early will have negative long-term consequences for your skin, there’s no point in paying good money on anything your complexion doesn’t need yet, especially when there's always new seasonal makeup to try.

 Best age to start: 20

 Signs you need it: When you start seeing fine lines under your eyes.
 At a young age, these might suggest dehydration.

 Shopping notes: Look at the ingredients list closely, you might see something similar to hyaluronic acid listed, such as sodium hyaluronate—this is a salt derived from hyaluronic acid.
 Molecularly, it is smaller than hyaluronic acid so it penetrates the skin more effectively.

 Hyaluronic acid is a naturally occurring polysaccharide found in the human body.
 It acts as an anti-inflammatory and plays an important role in tissue regeneration and wound healing.
 When used in skincare, it acts as a moisture binder, which means that it will attach itself to the water in the cells (while also attracting and holding water from the air) making them plump.

 Watch out for other ingredients mixed with the hyaluronic acid, which may undo the great work hyaluronic acid can do for your skin, such as irritating fragrance ingredients, drying alcohols, or fragrant plant oils.

 Buy it in serum form so the hyaluronic acid absorbs quickly into the skin.
 This is also better for young skin, which may be more prone to breakouts.

 Best age to start: 25 (This is when elastin production starts to slow down.)